 Our name was added to Training magazine’s “Training Top 125” ranking for 2018, a ranking of a company's excellence in employer-sponsored training and development programs.
 We were recognized as a company that shows great commitment to employee development.
 Now in its 18th year, the Training Top 125 ranking is based on statistics including total training budget; number of training hours per employee program; goals, evaluation, measurement, and workplace surveys; hours of training per employee annually; and detailed formal programs.

-We tied for #49 overall in the United States and #4 in the Insurance Industry on the 2017 Dave Thomas Foundation for Adoption’s 100 Best Adoption-Friendly Workplaces List.
-This is the 11th consecutive year we've been recognized.
+We tied for #52 overall in the United States on the 2018 Dave Thomas Foundation for Adoption’s 100 Best Adoption-Friendly Workplaces List.
+This is the 12th consecutive year we've been recognized.
 This list honors companies that offer the country’s most impressive adoption benefits.
 Companies are reviewed and ranked based on the combination of financial reimbursement and paid leave offered to employees who adopt.

 "GOLD ORGANIZATION" RATING BY CHIEF LEARNING OFFICER MAGAZINE.